BRAVO68WEB/url-minify/HOW_TO_CONTRIBUTE.md

 ### PUSH CODE AND CREATE A PULL REQUEST -
 ***
 Till this point you have a new branch with the feature or bugfix you want in the project you had forked.
-Now push your new branch to your remote fork on github.
+Now push your new branch to your remote fork on GitHub.

 ```$ git push origin <feature-branch>```
 Now you are ready to help the project by opening a pull request means you now tell the project managers to add the feature or bugfix to original repository.
 You can open a pull request by clicking on green icon -